terryong31/ai-tinkerers-hackathon/README.md

 # AI Tinkerers Hackathon

-Welcome to the **AI Tinkerers Hackathon** repository!
+Welcome to the **ASEAN AI Summit Buildathon** Backend repository!
 This project is focused on utilizing AI to enhance healthcare efficiency by estimating hospital wait times and providing recommendations based on real-time data.

 ## Overview